erupt321/ruptchat/README.md

 //rchat tab [tab name] (Change tab's without mouse input, goes to next tab if empty)

 //rchat undock <tab name> (Opens a second dedicated chat window for that tab)

+**Settings**

+There's two advanced settings still not moved into the settings.xml file:

+	['battle_all'] = true, -- Display Battle text in All tab ['battle_off'] = false, -- Disable processing Battle text entirely

+You can filter out all battle text from the 'All' tab by setting battle_all = false.
+For example used in conjuction with a undocked battle tab can keep a dedicated battle window and leave your all tab as more general 'Everything else' text to avoid too much text scrolling.

+You can turn off processing battle text fully if battle_off = true.

 **Features**